-I am torn on using canned peaches.
-Most are full of sweet syrup, which can make your crisp too sweet.
-If you use canned peaches you may consider buying the least syrupy brand you can find.
+Yes, you can use canned peaches.
+They make an easy peach cobbler with canned peaches.
+Most canned peaches are full of sweet syrup, which can make your crisp too sweet.
+If you use canned peaches, you may consider buying the least syrupy brand you can find.
 You can also rinse the peaches in a colander to remove the syrup.

 You can definitely freeze this peach cobbler recipe.
-You will want to wrap the top of the dish in plastic wrap, then a layer of foil to prevent freezer burn.
+You will want to wrap the top of the dish in plastic wrap and then a layer of foil to prevent freezer burn.

 To defrost the cobbler, remove the plastic wrap.
-Replace the foil over the cobbler and bake at 300 degrees for 15-20 minutes until warm.
+Replace the foil over the cobbler and bake at 300º F for 15-20 minutes until warm.

 You can easily make this cobbler nut-free by omitting the almond slices and using different non-dairy milk like rice milk.

 You most definitely can make this a peach crisp instead.
-Use the crumble topping in my Gluten Free Apricot Crisp recipe instead of the biscuit topping.
+Use the crumble topping instead of the biscuit topping in my Gluten Free Apple Crisp recipe.

 You may also like this delicious Gluten Free Blueberry Cobbler recipe.
 Top with whipped cream or ice cream!
-If you want to try an amazing cocktail made with peaches, give this Frozen Peach Margaritas recipe a try!
+If you want to try a fantastic cocktail made with peaches, try this Frozen Peach Margaritas recipe!